braedon/prometheus-es-exporter/README.md

 > ./exporter.py
 ```

-Configuration is provided by an `exporter.ini` file in your working directory.
+Configuration is provided by an `exporter.cfg` file in your working directory.
 See the provided file for configuration examples and explanation.